Learning the structure of any Hamiltonian from minimal assumptions: Introduction

-The algorithms of Caro~\cite{caro2024learning} and Castaneda and Wiebe~\cite{castaneda2023hamiltonian} also experience similar advantages and limitations.
-However, one particular advantage they have over the time-derivative approaches is their use of shadow tomography variants (those of \cite{chen2022exponential} and \cite{huang2020predicting}, respectively), which improves the parallel estimation of many potentially nonlocal observables.
+The algorithms of Caro~\cite{caro2024learning} and Castaneda and Wiebe~\cite{castaneda2023hamiltonian} experience similar advantages to, as well as limitations of, the aforementioned strategies.
+However, one particular benefit they enjoy over the time-derivative approaches is their use of shadow tomography (the methods of \cite{chen2022exponential} and \cite{huang2020predicting}, respectively) which improves the parallel estimation of many, potentially nonlocal, observables.
 These algorithms require more sophisticated quantum resources however, needing at least $n$ additional qubits to prepare the (pseudo-)Choi states central to their strategies.
-Notably, \cite{caro2024learning} requires a quantum memory of size $\Ot(\|H\|^2/\epsilon^2)$ on top of the Choi qubits, which is inherited from the shadow tomography protocol of \cite{chen2022exponential}. \cite{castaneda2023hamiltonian} proposes two approaches, the second of which is based on the gradient-estimation-based algorithm of \cite{huggins2022nearly}, achieving $\ttotal = \Ot(\sqrt{m}/\epsilon)$ but using a large ancilla register of size $\Ot(m)$.
-Also, both algorithms of \cite{castaneda2023hamiltonian} require the ability to apply $\ctrl{}{e^{\pm \i H t}}$.
+Notably, \cite{caro2024learning} requires a quantum memory of size $\Ot(\|H\|^2/\epsilon^2)$ on top of the $n$ Choi qubits, which is inherited from the gentle measurement step of \cite{chen2022exponential}.
+Meanwhile, \cite{castaneda2023hamiltonian} proposes two approaches to parameter estimation, the first being the classical shadows of Huang, Kueng, and Preskill~\cite{huang2020predicting}.
+Their second proposal uses the gradient-estimation-based algorithm of \cite{huggins2022nearly}, which achieves better scaling $\ttotal = \Ot(\sqrt{m}/\epsilon)$ but requires a large ancilla register of size $\Ot(m)$.
+Furthermore, both approaches of \cite{castaneda2023hamiltonian} require the ability to apply $\ctrl{}{e^{\pm \i H t}}$.
+Either way, both \cite{caro2024learning} and \cite{castaneda2023hamiltonian} are also limited in their structure-learning capabilities, again only giving efficient algorithms if the pool of candidate terms is promised to be polynomially bounded.

 Other algorithms of note include that of Yu, Sun, Han, and Yuan~\cite{yu2023robust}, which is based on sparse Pauli channel learning~\cite{flammia2020efficient}.
 To our knowledge, this is the only prior algorithm which can specifically target sparse, nonlocal Hamiltonians while maintaining efficient scaling.
 However, their rigorous analysis requires them to assume that the $m$ Pauli terms are uniformly distributed over all possible $\binom{4^n}{m}$ combinations.
 Their results therefore only hold with high probability over the draw of $H$.
 The algorithm of Odake, Kristj\'{a}nsson, Soeda, and Murao~\cite{odake2024higher} applies a linear transformation to the Hamiltonian to isolate each term $E_a$, thereby allowing them to learn the parameter $\lambda_a$ via robust phase estimation~\cite{kimmel2015robust}.
 Iterating this procedure over all known terms furnishes the Heisenberg-limited estimation of $H$.
 One particular downside to their approach is that their $\tmin = \Omega(\epsilon^2/\|H\|^2)$, where one factor is incurred to approximate the linear transformation, and then another factor is taken to get appropriate guarantees on the robust phase estimation.